Listen to the post (10 minutes, 16 seconds)

 A few final notes:

 - Even the best of us in terms of faith are flawed and are prone to doubt.
 That’s a fact we must live with, not in misery but in hope that life, the real life intended by our Father, is better than it seems.
-The best is yet to come…in this life and the life to come.
+The best is yet to come…in this life and the life hereafter.

 - If you read the Gospel, you will see that praying for healing is not what leads to many healings.
 Sometimes someone does ask/pray for healing.
 A blind man did, among others.
 Usually, however, Jesus and the apostles simply command the illness to leave.
 The crippled man begging for silver and gold at the temple asked Peter and John for a donation, but instead Peter commanded him to rise up and walk.
 Peter lent a hand and the man got up, walked, and then danced.
 The place where he was healed, by the way, was called the Gate Beautiful.